TMJ Treatment

 The temporomandibular joint, commonly known as TMJ, is one of the most complex and frequently used joints in the human body.
 You rely on it every time you chew, speak, yawn, or swallow.
 When this joint becomes dysfunctional, the resulting pain and limitation can affect virtually every aspect of your daily life.
 At Espinoza Chiropractic in Austin, we provide targeted chiropractic treatment for TMJ disorders that addresses the root cause of your jaw discomfort and delivers the immediate relief many patients desperately need.

 TMJ disorders, sometimes referred to as TMD (temporomandibular disorders), affect an estimated 10 million Americans.
 Despite being so common, TMJ issues are frequently misdiagnosed or undertreated because patients and practitioners often overlook the connection between jaw pain and the cervical spine.
-At Espinoza Chiropractic, Dr. Gonzalez understands this connection and treats TMJ disorders with a comprehensive approach that considers both the jaw and the neck.
+At Espinoza Chiropractic, Dr. Espinoza understands this connection and treats TMJ disorders with a comprehensive approach that considers both the jaw and the neck.

 Understanding the TMJ